mynameisfiber/2017-qcon-deeplearning/presentation.md

 which seem to follow us regardless of which specific summarization algorithm we are talking about.

-First you **vectorize**, which means turn each sentence in the text into numbers.
+First you **vectorize**, which means turn each sentence in the text **into numbers**.
 Machines only speak numbers.
 You want to do this in a way that preserves and makes accessible to the computer as much of the meaning as possible.

 Second the algorithm **scores** each sentence.
 This is done by analyzing the vectorized version of each sentence.
 How you get from vector to score depends